 Mix well till you see no dry flour spots

-Pour the batter over the cherries
+Pour the batter in the prepared pans

 Bake until cakes are firm for about 30 minutes (a toothpick inserted into the center should come away with a few crumbs still attached)